hamzaosman7891/Life_Expectancy_Project_SQL/README.md

 # Life_Expectancy_Project_SQL

 This project is an analysis of global demographic data to understand and interpret trends in life expectancy across different countries and populations.
-The aim is to provide insights on factors infleuncing life expectancy
+The aim is to provide insights on factors influencing life expectancy

 ## Project Overview